depuits/ned/README.md

 ## How To Use

-For a complete look on how everything works you can take a look at the [test.html](./blob/master/test.html).
+For a complete look on how everything works you can take a look at the [test.html](./test.html).

 ### Editor

-Create and init an editor using
+Create and init an editor using `Nde.Create(arg)`.
+The argument to function should be a CSS selector or a DOM Element.
 ```javascript
 var editor = Ned.create("#svg");
 // or